BioJulia/BioSymbols.jl/README.md

 ## Description

-BioSymbols defines the primitive type for nucleic acids and amino acids that are used for many other packages in the BioJulia software ecosystem.
+BioSymbols defines the primitive types for nucleic acids and amino acids that are used for many other packages in the BioJulia software ecosystem.